Satellite imagery at work Environment

 Putting better eyes on our wetlands

-Digital Earth Australia (DEA) brings together four leaders whose work with satellite data is providing new perspectives on our precious wetlands.
+Digital Earth Australia (DEA) brings together four leaders whose innovative use of satellite data is shedding new light on our precious wetlands.
+Our work is providing fresh perspectives and deeper insights into the health and dynamics of these vital ecosystems.

 Watch now